In 25th Amendment bid, Pelosi mulls Trump's fitness to serve

 “My impression was their approach to how to handle this was different from mine and what I insisted we do in the Senate, which is to wear a mask and practice social distancing,” McConnell said at a campaign stop in northern Kentucky for his own reelection.

-The sharp words from all sides after Trump lashed out at Congress come during the final weeks in a campaign year fast turning into a referendum on Trump's handling of the pandemic.
+Pelosi said Thursday that Democrats are “still at the table" and her office resumed conversations with top negotiator Treasury Secretary Steven Mnuchin.

-Republican allies are peeling away from Trump, with some calling his decision to withdraw from virus aid talks a mistake.
-Normally, the splintering could provide grounds for a robust package, but with other Republicans refusing to spending more money, it appears no relief will be coming with Americans already beginning early voting.
+She said she told Mnuchin she was willing to consider a measure to prop up the airline industry, which is facing widespread layoffs.
+But that aid, she said, must go alongside broader legislation that includes the kind of COVID testing, tracing and health practices that Democrats say are needed as part of a national strategy to “crush the virus.”

-McConnell held out hope that “we ought to continue to talk” even as several of his own senators said they do not want to pass more aid.
-More than 210,000 Americans have died and millions more are infected with a virus that shows no signs of abating heading into what public health experts warn will be a difficult flu season and winter.
+Normally, the high stakes and splintered politics ahead of an election could provide grounds for a robust package.
+But with other Republicans refusing to spend more money, it appears no relief will be coming with Americans already beginning early voting.

 “There’s no question that the proximity to the election has made this much more challenging,” McConnell said.